Home > Sydney Property Market

 Auction clearance rates

-In 2025, Sydney’s auction clearance rates have remained relatively stable, generally ranging from the mid-60s to early-70s.
-More recently, however, results have firmed, with clearance rates consistently holding in the mid-70s.
-This shift points to a strengthening market dynamic, tilting conditions further in favour of sellers.
+In 2025, Sydney’s auction clearance rates remained relatively stable, generally ranging from the mid-60s to early-70s.

 Clearance rates provide a useful snapshot of market activity, but it’s important to recognise that the figure is an average across all Sydney suburbs.
 It does not capture the often significant variation between locations.
 Premium or highly desired suburbs typically achieve higher clearance rates, driven by strong demand and limited supply, while less sought-after areas may record weaker results.

-a graph showing auction results sydney to 15 december 2025
+a graph showing auction results sydney between 2023 and 2026

 Interest rates

 Between May 2022 and November 2023, the Reserve Bank of Australia (RBA) delivered a staggering thirteen consecutive rate hikes, lifting the cash rate from a historic low of 0.10% to 4.35%.
-With inflation showing signs of easing, the RBA has since shifted course, cutting rates by 0.25% in February, May, and again on August 12, 2025.
-These reductions have brought the cash rate down to 3.60%.
+As inflation showed signs of easing through 2024 and into 2025, the RBA shifted course, cutting rates by 0.25% in February, May and August 2025, bringing the cash rate down to 3.60%.

-The remaining RBA meetings for 2025 are scheduled as follows:
+The RBA meetings for 2026 are scheduled as follows:

 Reserve Bank Cash Rates 2019 - 2025